-Effective March 31, 2023, KPMG LLP was appointed as the external auditor of the Fund.
+KPMG LLP is the external auditor of the Fund.
 It is appointed by the Board.
 The external auditor has audited the financial statements in accordance with Canadian generally accepted auditing standards to enable it to express to the securityholders its opinion on the financial statements.
 Its report is set out below.

-On behalf of Mackenzie Financial Corporation, Manager of the Fund ing has
+On behalf of Mackenzie Financial Corporation,

+Manager of the Fund